 The historic museum complex in Greenwich is good reason to take a boat trip along the Thames.
 In fact it’s one of the prettiest and most historic towns and cities close to London.

-Maritime Greenwich is a UNESCO World Heritage site and includes several free entrance museums as well as paid-for attractions like the Cutty Sark clipper and Planetarium.
+Maritime Greenwich is a UNESCO World Heritage site and includes several London museums that are free to enter as well as paid-for attractions like the Cutty Sark clipper and Planetarium.

-- The National Maritime Museum the history of the UK’s seagoing exploits
+- The National Maritime Museum explores the history of the UK’s seagoing exploits

 - The Queen’s House a world-class art collection in a classically stunning 17th century villa